pivotal/docs-tas-adapter/install.md

    - `API-AUTH-PROXY-TLS-CRT` is the CA certificate from the authentication proxy running along side your Kubernetes cluster.
    - `API-AUTH-PROXY-FQDN` is the FQDN for the authentication proxy running along side your Kubernetes cluster.
    - `KPACK-CLUSTER-BUILDER-NAME` is the name of the kpack cluster builder to use for staging.
 Tanzu Build Service provides two cluster builders named `base` and `default`.
 To create your own builder, see [Managing Builders](https://docs.vmware.com/en/Tanzu-Build-Service/1.3/vmware-tanzu-build-service-v13/GUID-managing-builders.html) in the Tanzu Build Service documentation, and update this setting with the corresponding builder name.
    - `API-CPU-LIMIT` is the desired CPU resource limit for the pods in the specified deployment.
+Default is 1 cpu.
    - `API-MEMORY-LIMIT` is the desired memory resource limit for the pods in the specified deployment.
+Default is 1000Mi.
    - `API-CPU-REQUEST` is the desired CPU resource request for the pods in the specified deployment.
+Default is 50m.
    - `API-MEMORY-REQUEST` is the desired memory resource request for the pods in the specified deployment.
+Default is 100Mi.
    - `API-REPLICA-COUNT` is the desired number of replicas for the specified deployment.
+Default is 1.
    - `TELEMETRY-HEARTBEAT-INTERVAL` is how often telemetry data is sent to VMware.
 Default is every 24 hours.
    - `PEM-ENCODED-CERTIFICATE-CONTENTS` is a PEM encoded multiline string containing the Certificate Authority certificate
        - The value must be inserted into your values file as a yaml multiline string with a block scalar literal.